HHCHunter/HITMAN/README.md

 # HITMAN Tools

 ## Fileformats
-This is useful for beginers to understand what is inside folders once they have been extracted by QuickBMS.
+This is useful for beginners to understand what is inside folders once they have been extracted by QuickBMS.

 ## Networking
-Various Scripts relating to dealing with HITMAN's networking, some are sourced from [Swixel](https://github.com/swixel).
+Various scripts relating to dealing with HITMAN's networking, some are sourced from [Swixel](https://github.com/swixel).
 These are un-maintained and the server version mentioned in the script may change.

 Disclaimer: Not to be used for piracy or un-authorized access to servers.